vitessio/website/content/en/docs/reference/programs/vtctl/shards.md

 ### InitShardMaster

 Sets the initial master for a shard.
-Will make all other tablets in the shard slaves of the provided master.
+Will make all other tablets in the shard replicas of the provided master.
 WARNING: this could cause data loss on an already replicating shard.
 PlannedReparentShard or EmergencyReparentShard should be used instead.

 #### Example